 The NEW trail map can be downloaded here! and information leaflet about the Tamar Trails Centre and the surrounding area here

 If you’re looking for an inspirational setting for your meeting or team building event, please ask to see the meeting room at the Centre, which is available to hire at a competitive rate.

 Who can use the Trails?

-All the trails are way-marked and most of the trails are multi-use for walkers and cyclists, with some also available for horse-riding.
-Follow the link at the top of the page to download a copy of the map.
+All the trails are way-marked and most of the trails are multi-use for walkers and cyclists, with some also available for horse-riding and wheelchairs (see below).

 Where can I park?
 Is this suitable for horse-boxes and trailers?